2.14 Provisions, Contingent Liabilities and Contingent Assets

 Post-employment benefits

-The Company provides the following post-employment benefits:
+The Company provides the following post¬ employment benefits:

 i) Defined benefit plans such as gratuity and

-The cost of providing defined benefit plans such as gratuity is determined on the basis of present value of defined benefits obligation which is computed using the projected unit credit method with independent actuarial valuation made at the end of each annual reporting period, which recognizes each period of service as given rise to additional unit of employees benefit entitlement and measuring each unit separately to build final obligation.
+computed using the projected unit credit method with independent actuarial valuation made at the end of each annual reporting period, which recognizes each period of service as given rise to additional unit of employees benefit entitlement and measuring each unit separately to build final obligation.

 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
-This cost is included in employee benefit expense in the Statement of Profit and Toss except those included in cost of assets as permitted.
+This cost is included in employee benefit expense in the Statement of Profit and Loss except those included in cost of assets as permitted.

 Service cost (including current service cost, past service cost, as well as gains and losses on curtailments and settlements) is recognized in the Statement of Profit and Loss except those included in cost of assets as permitted in the period in which they occur.